CartoDB/dataservices-api/doc/geocoding_functions.md

 UPDATE {tablename} SET the_geom = cdb_geocode_namedplace_point({city_column}, {province_column}, 'USA')
 ```

-## Postal codes geocoder
+## Postal Code Geocoder

-The following functions provide a postal code geocoding service that can be used to obtain points or polygon results.
+This function geocodes postal codes and country names and transforms them to points or polygon geometries.
 The postal code polygon geocoder covers the United States, France, Australia and Canada; a request for a different country will return an empty response.

 ### cdb_geocode_postalcode_polygon(_postal_code text, country_name text_)